blogdaren/PHPCreeper/README.md

 Today `PHPCreeper` makes everything possible.

-So the final goals of `PHPCreeper` are:
+So `PHPCreeper` is mainly designed to:

-* Focus on efficient agile development, and make the crawling job becomes so easy.
+* Focus on efficient agile development, and make the crawling job becomes more easy.
 * Solve the performance and extension problems of traditional PHP crawler frameworks.